TehShrike/Sublime-AlphanumericMarkdownFootnote/readme.md

 It differs from MarkdownFootnotes by:

 - handling non-integer footnote ids
+- ignoring your currently selected text when creating the footnote
+- not bothering to validate all of your footnotes
 - when footnote ids end with a number, use that prefix for the new footnote, but adjust all the numbers to line up
 - less code
 - tests